 Litigation Case Studies

-In May 2017, Grant Lingg and Lesley Fleming obtained summary judgment dismissal for clients Sound Transit and City of Tacoma in an inverse condemnation / negligent property damage lawsuit.
+In May 2017, Grant Lingg obtained summary judgment dismissal for clients Sound Transit and City of Tacoma in an inverse condemnation / negligent property damage lawsuit.
 Plaintiffs alleged that the Sounder Commuter Rail project diverted water onto their property.
 The inverse condemnation claims were dismissed for lack of causation and a finding that no taking had been established.
 The negligence claims were dismissed under the statute of limitations.

 In May 2017, Patrick Sheldon and Natalie Heineman obtained a defense verdict in a medical malpractice case in King County Superior Court, which arose from an 11-year delay in the diagnosis of plaintiff’s prostate cancer.
 Although their doctor client admitted liability, counsel proved that the delay made no difference in the plaintiff’s outcome.